-3rd-level evocation
+WALL OF SAND 3rd-level evocation

-Components: V, S, M (a handful of sand) Duration: Concentration, up to 10 minutes

-You create a wall of swirling sand on the ground at a point you can see within range.
-You can make the wall up to 30 feet long, 10 feet high, and 10 feet thick, and it vanishes when the spell ends.
+Casting Time: 1 action Range: 90 feet Components: V, S, M (a handful of sand) Duration: Concentration, up to 10 minutes up to 30 feet long, 10 feet high, and 10 feet thick, and it vanishes when the spell ends.
 It blocks line of sight but not movement.
 A creature is blinded while in the wall's space and must spend 3 feet of movement for every 1 foot it moves there.